Kal Ho Naa Ho: Cast and crew

 Jaya Bachchan, Shah Rukh Khan, Saif Ali Khan and Preity Zinta were cast in the lead roles in December 2002.
-The first name of Shah Rukh Khan's character, Aman, was a departure from his previous collaborations with Johar where his first name in Kuch Kuch Hota Hai and Kabhi Khushi Kabhie Gham... was Rahul.
-Salman Khan, who is not related to Shah Rukh or Saif, and Kareena Kapoor were initially offered the roles of Rohit and Naina.
-Salman Khan declined the offer because he did not wish to "play second fiddle", and Kapoor refused the role because of a salary dispute with Johar.
-Saif Ali Khan and Zinta subsequently agreed to be part of the project.
+The first name of Shah Rukh Khan's character, Aman, was a departure from his previous collaborations with Johar where his first name in Kuch Kuch Hota Hai and Kabhi Khushi Kabhie Gham was Rahul.
+Salman Khan and Kareena Kapoor were initially offered the roles of Rohit and Naina.
+Salman declined the offer because he did not wish to "play second fiddle", and Kareena refused the role because of a salary dispute with Johar.
+Kareena had previously collaborated with Johar on Kabhi Khushi Kabhie Gham (2001).
+Abhishek Bachchan and Vivek Oberoi were also considered for the role of Rohit.
+Saif and Zinta subsequently agreed to be part of the project.

-Neetu Singh was approached for the role of Naina's mother, Jennifer, but she turned it down.
+Neetu Singh was approached for the role of Naina's mother, Jennifer, but she declined.
 It was then offered to Bachchan, who was initially reluctant to take on the role.
-After Advani told her he would make the film in the style of Hrishikesh Mukherjee and Gulzar, both of whom were Bachchan's favourite directors, she changed her mind immediately and accepted the part.
+After Advani told her he would make the film in the style of Hrishikesh Mukherjee and Gulzar, both of whom were Bachchan's favourite directors, she changed her mind immediately, accepting the part.
 Kajol and Rani Mukerji made special appearances in the song "Maahi Ve".
 Vogue India fashion director Anaita Shroff Adajania made a cameo appearance as Geeta Parekh, Naina and Rohit's fellow MBA candidate.
+Farida Jalal was originally offered the role of Jennifer's mother-in-law, Lajwanti, despite being younger in real life.
+She declined as she did not want to appear as Bachchan's onscreen mother-in-law, having starred with her in Kabhi Khushi Kabhie Gham, wherein she played a character similar to Bachchan's age.
+Thereafter, Sushma Seth, who had played Bachchan's mother in Kabhi Khushi Kabhie Gham, was cast in the role.

 Kal Ho Naa Ho was the last film produced by Yash Johar before his death on 26 June 2004.
 While Karan wrote the story and screenplay, the dialogue was written by Niranjan Iyengar.
 Anil Mehta and Sanjay Sankla were signed as cinematographer and editor, respectively; Mehta also appeared briefly as Naina's father (Jennifer's husband) at the beginning of the film.
 Sharmishta Roy was the film's production designer.
 Farah Khan choreographed the song scenes and appeared as a customer in Jennifer's café.
-Actor Arjun Kapoor was an assistant director of the film.
+Arjun Kapoor worked in the film as an assistant director.